rsheftel/raccoon/docs/speed_test.rst

 .. parsed-literal::

-    The slowest run took 9.49 times longer than the fastest.
+    The slowest run took 10.73 times longer than the fastest.
 This could mean that an intermediate result is being cached.
-    1000 loops, best of 3: 1.02 ms per loop
+    1000 loops, best of 3: 711 µs per loop

 .. code:: python